Zodiac Killer: Santa Rosa hitchhiker murders

-The Zodiac was also suspected of being the perpetrator behind the "Santa Rosa hitchhiker murders".
-Between 1972 and 1973, at least seven female hitchhikers were murdered in Sonoma County and Santa Rosa.
+The Zodiac was also suspected of being the perpetrator behind the Santa Rosa Hitchhiker Murders.
+Between 1972 and 1973, at least seven female hitchhikers were murdered in Sonoma County and Santa Rosa, California.
 In the Zodiac's January 29, 1974 "Exorcist letter" to the Chronicle, he claims thirty-seven victims.
 A symbol in that letter matched Chinese characters on a soy barrel carried by one of the Santa Rosa victims.
 The Zodiac had warned he would vary his modus operandi in a previous letter, "when I comitt [sic] my murders, they shall look like routine robberies, killings of anger, + a few fake accidents, etc."

 One of the main Zodiac suspects, Arthur Leigh Allen, was also suspected of being the Santa Rosa killer.

 21st-century developments

+In 2002, Cydne Holt of the SFPD crime lab developed a partial DNA profile from saliva on stamps and envelopes of the Zodiac's letters – especially the stamp on the November 8, 1969, card – for the ABC News program Primetime Thursday.
+The DNA of prime Zodiac suspect Arthur Leigh Allen was not a match; however, in 2018, Zodiac researcher Tom Voigt claimed that the DNA material was obtained from the "outside of the stamp" and could belong to someone else other than the Zodiac.

 In April 2004, the SFPD cited caseload pressure and marked the Zodiac case "inactive."
 By March 2007, they reactivated the case.
 The case remains open in Riverside and Napa County.

+In 2010, Napa County failed to obtain Zodiac's DNA from items that were retrieved from the 1969 Lake Berryessa crime scene.

 In 2018, the Vallejo Police Department attempted to use GEDmatch to catch the Zodiac.
 They did not receive definitive results.
-The FBI's investigation was still ongoing as of 2020.
+The FBI's investigation was still ongoing as of 2021, although Voigt claims the case is no longer being investigated as of 2025.

 Suspects

 In 2009, The Guardian reported that the SFPD had investigated an estimated 2,500 Zodiac suspects, and only a half-dozen of them were seen as credible by the department.
 Richard Grinell, who runs the website Zodiac Ciphers, stated in 2022 that "there are probably 50 or 100 suspects named every year."

 The only man ever named by the police as a suspect is Arthur Leigh Allen, a former elementary school teacher and convicted sex offender who died in 1992.
 Allen denied being the Zodiac.
 He was interviewed by police from the early days of the investigation, and was subject to several related search warrants over a twenty-year period.
 In 2007, Robert Graysmith said that several detectives described Allen as the most likely suspect.
 In 2010, Dave Toschi stated that all the evidence against Allen ultimately "turned out to be negative."
-Other suspects widely seen as viable by professional or amateur investigators include Earl Van Best Jr., Gary Francis Poste, Giuseppe Bevilacqua, Lawrence Kane, Paul Doerr, Richard Gaikowski, and Richard Marshall.
+Other suspects widely seen as viable by professional or amateur investigators include Earl Van Best Jr., Gary Francis Poste, Giuseppe Bevilacqua, Lawrence Kane, Paul Doerr, Richard Gaikowski, Richard Marshall, and Ross Sullivan.